edgedb/edgedb/docs/reference/protocol/typedesc.rst

 Scalar Type Name Annotation
 ===========================

-Part of the type descriptor when the :ref:`ref_protocol_msg_execute` client message has the ``INLINE_TYPENAMES`` header set.
-Every non-builtin base scalar type and all enum types would have their full schema name provided via this annotation.
+Part of the type descriptor when the :ref:`ref_protocol_msg_parse` or :ref:`ref_protocol_msg_execute` client message has the ``INJECT_OUTPUT_TYPE_NAMES`` CompilationFlag set.
+Every scalar type, all enum types and object types would have their full schema name provided via this annotation.

 .. code-block:: c